rjellis/pijp-dti/README.md

 ## 8. Warp <a name="Warp"></a>

-An Atlas's FA is non-linearly registered to the subject FA using symmetric diffeomorphic registration.
+An Atlas's FA is non-linearly registered to the subject FA using symmetric diffeomorphic registration (with the cross correlation metric).
 Forward mapping warps the template space to the subject space.
 Inverse mapping warps the subject space to the template space.

 ```
 Step Flag Name: warp